M-J-P/aws-cloudops-storage/content/6.Storage-Gateway/storage-gateway_types.md

     - Reduces data egress charges

 ##### **Amazon FSx File Gateway**
+- No longer available for new customers.
+Use FSx for Windows File Server share instead
 - Stores and retrieves **objects in Amazon FSx Windows Server**
     - Local file writes and reads benefiting from all the features available on FSx for Windows File Server
     - 1:1 correspondence between the remote and locally visible files